ReflectsLight/quran-json/README.md

 ## License

-The "source code" is released into the Public Domain.
+The "source code" is released under the [BSD0L](./LICENSE) license.
 <br>
-The translated content is copyrighted to the translators (listed above).
+The content is copyrighted to the translators (named above).